espdev/mpl-events/docs/usage.rst

 -------------

 Sometimes we need to look at, and possibly intercept, the events that are handled in dispatcher classes.
-We can use ``event_filter`` property for setting event filter callable that will intercept events.
+We can use :func:`mpl_events.MplEventDispatcher.add_event_filter` method for adding an event filter callable that will intercept events.

 event filter signature: